menu icon

 • Bring the rice and water to a boil over medium to high heat.
 Once at a boil, reduce the heat to low to bring it to a simmer.
 Gently stir the rice, cover, and simmer for 15 minutes.

-• (Optional) If you are wanting to season your sushi rice, transfer your cooked sushi rice to a glass or wooden bowl.
-Mix through the vinegar, salt, and sugar. (see note 1).
+• (Optional) If you are wanting to season your sushi rice, transfer your cooked sushi rice to a glass or wooden bowl after it has rested and is still hot.

 Notes

-1. We recommend you not use metal when mixing your seasonings through your sushi rice.
+1. We recommend you do not use metal when mixing your seasonings through your sushi rice.
 This is because the metal will react with the vinegar, which will make your sushi rice taste metallic.

 Nutrition